vdozer/VISC/README.md

 # Valentin's i3 config

 Just a basic config that i use.
-The only dependency is feh (thats optional too)
+The only dependency is feh.
+The recomended wallpaper is **wallpaper.jpg** (Yes, thats one of the default ElementaryOS wallpapers.)

 ### To install feh on Debian based distros (Ubuntu etc.)
 ```